UPDATE 1-EU raises flag over French, Italian, Spanish economies

 The early warning system was set up after problems in Greece, Ireland and Portugal triggered the euro zone sovereign debt crisis and forced the bailing out of four member states.

-"(In) Spain and Slovenia, imbalances can be considered excessive," the Commission said, mentioning problems with high deficits and public debt levels, imbalances in the banking system and in labor market structure and costs.
+"(In) Spain and Slovenia, imbalances can be considered excessive," said the Commission, mentioning problems with high deficits and public debt levels, imbalances in the banking system and in labour market structure and costs.

 "Although adjustment is taking place, the magnitude of the necessary correction requires continuous strong policy action," the Commission said.
 Under the macroeconomic imbalances procedure, a country that does not take steps to remedy excessive imbalances can be fined 0.1 percent of GDP by the EU.